thesephist/dotink/content/docs/projects.md

 ### August

 August is an educational assembler written from scratch in Ink, supporting 64-bit x86 ELF executables to start with more under development.
-It features an instruction encoder and ELF file format library written in Ink.
+It features an x86_64 instruction encoder and ELF file format library written in Ink.

+<a href="/posts/elf/" class="button">Blog Part I</a>
+<a href="/posts/x86/" class="button">Blog Part II</a>
 <a href="https://github.com/thesephist/august" class="button">See on GitHub &rarr;</a>

 ### Codeliner